eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 SyntaxError: invalid syntax
 ```

 As shown, we get the column offset with the `^`.
-Is it possible to get this resolution at runtime too?
+So, is it possible to get this resolution at runtime too?

 ## PEP 657: Harbinger of Clarity